TSANG TSOU-CHOI

 Political context and social background

-Now this might be when the author of an article starts psychoanalysing a person they have never met and pours political judgment into their should-be neutral piece.
-Unfortunately, neutrality is a privilege I am unable to give you.
-As an obsessive Hong Kong diasporic writer, I can only testify of the utterly incomprehensible madness my home country has gone through.
-Which perhaps explains how an incomprehensibly mad hero came along.
-Hong Kong was passed on from China to Britain and back to China again under a coerced agreement signed by both parties where Hong Kongers were not consulted.
+Hong Kong was passed on from China to Britain and back to China again under a coerced agreement signed by both parties where the inhabitants of Hong Kong were not consulted.
 Britain, hungry for tea and porcelain, required China to cede part of its territory for trade unless they were to face invasion.
 When the metropolis was returned to China in 1997, as the former agreement stated, the ruling powers agreed on the “One Country, Two System” principle.
 A constitutional principle declaring that Hong Kong was to remain unchanged for 50 years, continuing with its own laws and system developed under the British empire, until 2047 when it will be returned to China in full.
 This effectively activated a countdown until the end of this purgatory.
-A feeling of discomfort and dread was growing, a rising sense of a stateless or stolen identity, a limbo city-country-colony.
-To simplify the divide in 1997: on one hand some had colonial nostalgia for a supposed better ruler who gave capitalistic value to the territory and arguably improved the local lifestyle; on the other were patriots who remembered very clearly the century long humiliation China endured at the hands of European colonisers and were therefore grateful to return to the motherland.
-Then, there were those who grew up in this period, when Hong Kong developed its own culture and traditions.
-Some refused the either/or logic, others sounded alarm bells when observing the rapidly changing landscape in China with its violent upheavals, some demanded British citizenship, a few knowing Britain would never let this happen, others protected their interests, some fled, some fought for their growing local identity.
-I can’t give you a comprehensive picture of everyone during that time, I can only stress how important it is to not yield to binaries, especially as these are still contested today.
+To simplify the divide in 1997: on one hand some had colonial nostalgia for a supposedly better ruler that introduced a way of life with capitalistic characteristics; on the other were patriots who remembered very clearly the century long humiliation China endured at the hands of European colonisers.
+Then, some refused the either/or logic and identified with a growing local culture.
+With this context, the significance of Tsang Tsou-Choi takes on another meaning.
+Even if unconsciously, he managed to slip between the cracks of the system and embody a growing sense of discomfort.

 Remaining traces of Tsang Tsou-Choi’s (King of Kowloon) intervention on Queen’s Road Central, Central, Hong Kong – © Amandine Vabre Chau

-Artistic practice, its symbolic and its becoming
+Artistic practice and its symbolism

 Peeling paint reveals Tsang Tsou-Choi (King of Kowloon) intervention at Boundary Street, Hong Kong [detail]